oracle/odpi/samples/README.md

 using the supplied Makefile.
 The executables will be placed in the subdirectory "build" and can be run from there.

+See the top level [README](../README.md) for the platforms and compilers that have been tested and are known to work.

 Some samples require the latest Database features.
 TestBFILE needs to write to the physical directory that the database can read from, so it will generally fail unless it is run on the same machine as the database.